 Best markets in Amsterdam

 If you only visit one street market while you’re here, make it ‘the Cuyp’.
-Operating since 1905, it’s a one-stop shop for fresh meat, fish, vegetables, fruit, clothes, jewellery, and just about everything else, and is well worth wandering around simply to soak in the atmosphere.
-If you’re peckish, do try the roast chicken or the herring and stroopwafels will do the trick for those with a sweet tooth.
-Linger at the intersection between Albert Cuypstraat and Eerste van der Helststraat; it’s awash with cafes, bars, and cool little boutiques.
+Going since 1905, it’s a one-stop shop for fresh meat, fish, fruit and veg, clothes, jewellery and just about everything else, and is well worth wandering simply to soak up the atmosphere.
+If you’re peckish, do try the roast chicken or herring; stroopwafels will do the trick for those with a sweet tooth.
+And make sure to hang out at the intersection between Albert Cuypstraat and Eerste van der Helststraat – it’s awash with cafés, bars and cool little boutiques.

-Tulips are synonymous with the Netherlands, and if a visit to Keukenhof is out of the question, Bloemenmarkt – a rich burst of colour and scent – is the next best thing.
-The world’s only floating flower market consists of a huge number of stalls strung together along one of the centre’s longer canals, selling all kinds of blooms and flora.
-Tulip bulbs are an obvious gift, but you can also find roses, orchids, seeds, and intricate bouquets for every occasion.
+Tulips are synonymous with the Netherlands, and if a visit to Keukenhof is out of the question, Bloemenmarkt is the next best thing.
+The world’s only floating flower market consists of huge number of stalls strung together along one of the centre’s longer canals, selling all manner of blooms.
+Tulip bulbs are an obvious gift, but you can also find roses, orchids, seeds and intricate bouquets for every occasion.

-Originally known as the ‘Jewish market’ because of its location in the former Jewish district of the city, this site has seen stallholders gather since 1885.
-More than 300 now trade here, the focus on vintage clothes, cheap bric-a-brac, and second-hand goods.
-Bargains are plentiful – particularly bikes, antiques, and jewellery – and you’ll find plenty of colourful locals hanging around what’s known as the biggest and best flea market in Amsterdam.
+Originally known as the ‘Jewish market’ because of its location in the former Jewish district, this site has drawn stallholders since 1885.
+More than 300 now trade here, with a focus on vintage clothes, cheap bric-à-brac and secondhand goods.
+Bargains are plentiful – particularly when it comes to bikes, antiques and jewellery – and you’ll find plenty of locals hanging around what’s thought to be the biggest and best flea market in Amsterdam.

-Forget about dog-eared copies of old books that no one cares about – Boekenmarkt is run by experts who really know their stuff.
-Merchants here travel from all over the country to man their stalls on Fridays selling rare and out of print books, vintage maps and postcards, and hard to find periodicals.
+Forget about dog-eared copies of old books no one cares about – Boekenmarkt is run by experts who really know their stuff.
+Merchants here travel from all over the country to man their stalls on Fridays, selling rare and out-of-print books, vintage maps and postcards, and hard-to-find periodicals.
 If you’re a collector or after something specific, ask around; chances are, somebody here can help.
-Or simply browse the beautifully organized stacks of books; they’re all killer, no filler.
+Or simply browse the beautifully organised stacks of books – they’re all killer, no filler.

-Held in a converted shipbuilding warehouse one weekend every month, this is the largest flea market of its kind in Europe.
-Boasting more than 500 stands – which anyone can rent – they have one simple rule; everything must be second hand.
-For some, it’s a chance to offload whatever junk is clogging up their home, but there are plenty of vintage finds to be had for the intrepid bargain hunter; clothes, furniture, records, and books prime amongst them.
-It’s worth a trip for the free ferry ride from behind Centraal Station alone.
+Held in a converted shipbuilding warehouse one weekend a month, this is the largest flea market of its kind in Europe.
+Anyone can rent one of the 500 stands, but the market has one simple rule: everything must be secondhand.
+For some, it’s a chance to offload whatever junk is clogging up their home, but there are plenty of vintage finds to be had for the intrepid bargain hunter.
+It’s worth a trip for the free ferry ride from behind Centraal station alone.

-A real local gem, this is where many Amsterdammers choose to do their grocery shopping.
-Food is obviously the real star here – great value meat, fish, fruit and veg, alongside delights such as hummus, cheese, and a number of West Asian grocers – but there are also stalls selling home essentials, clothes, and electrical good.
-Some great cafés, exotic grocers, and restaurants can be found in and around the area too, making whiling away a few hours a very pleasurable experience.
+This is where many Amsterdammers choose to do their grocery shopping.
+Food is obviously the real star here – great-value meat, fish, fruit and veg – but there are also stalls selling home essentials, clothes and electrical goods.
+Some decent cafés and an array of excellent restaurants can be found in and around the area, too.

-Not strictly a market as such, this indoor street food mecca is still unmissable.
-Housed in a refurbished tram depot, the food-truck-style stall and bars that sit in the main hall provide cuisine from all over the world, from Mexican to sushi, BBQ to Italian.
-There’s plenty of seating, but if the weather is nice many choose to get their food to go.
-A number of independent stores sit alongside the food hall, and there’s a multiscreen cinema next door too if you want to make a day of it.
+Not strictly a market, this indoor street food mecca is still unmissable.
+Housed in a refurbished tram depot, the food truck-style stalls and bars that line the main hall offer cuisine from all over the world, from Mexican to sushi, BBQ to Italian.
+There’s plenty of seating, but if it’s nice out many choose to get their food to go.
+Independent stores sit alongside the food hall, and there’s a multiscreen cinema next door if you want to make a day of it.

 On Sundays from May to October, the site of Nieuwmarkt turns into a haven for budding Lovejoys.
-Ornaments, furniture, and assorted bric-a-brac jostle for position in stalls crammed full of curios, and there’s plenty of vintage clothing vendors too.
-It’s not quite as eclectic as the Waterlooplein Market, but the standard of goods sold tends to be higher – you can find some amazing period pieces and rare delights buried here.
+Ornaments, furniture and assorted bric-à-brac jostle for attention in stalls crammed full of curios, and there are plenty of vintage clothing vendors too.
+It’s not quite as eclectic as the Waterlooplein Market, but the standard of goods sold tends to be higher – you can dig out some dazzling period pieces here.
 The pace is also somewhat more relaxed, with a definite ‘Sunday vibe’ encouraging idle browsing.

-Vintage clothing will always have a certain cachet, and those in the know head to the site occupied by Noodermarkt every Monday morning for Lapjesmarkt.
-Really two markets in one, there’s a clothing side – shoes, denim, leather, and fur coats are just some of the delights on offer – and a craft market selling fabric, textiles, buttons, ribbons, yarn, and anything else you might need to do a spot of sewing.
-If they don’t sell it here, chances are you’ll never need it.
+Vintage clothing will always have a certain cachet, and in Amsterdam those in the know head to the Noodermarkt site every Monday morning for Lapjesmarkt.
+Really two markets in one, there’s a clothing side – shoes, denim, leather and fur coats are just some of the delights on offer – and a craft market selling fabric, textiles, buttons, ribbons, yarn and anything else you might need to do a spot of sewing.